The Legend of Heroes: Trails in the Sky: Gameplay

 In Trails in the Sky, the player controls a cast of characters, embarking on quests to progress the story.
 There are two different types of maps when navigating the overworld, field maps and town maps.
 In field maps, enemies roam around and a battle ensues if the player comes into contact with one.
 In town maps, the player can visit various shops to purchase items, replenish health at an inn and, for the major cities, take on and report quests to the local guild.
 Quests can be a variety of tasks for the player, ranging from defeating monsters in the field map to delivering items and finding lost cats in town.
 In addition, the player can interact with numerous non-playable characters (NPCs).
 A unique aspect in Trails in the Sky is that each NPC's dialogue changes as the story progresses, allowing players to follow their accompanying side stories throughout the game.
 The game features 8 playable characters, who apart from the protagonists Estelle and Joshua, rotate in and out of the party while playing the main story.
 The story itself is split into five different portions, with a prologue followed by four chapters.

 Combat takes place on a grid and is turn-based.
 The character's turn order is determined by a tracker called the AT Bar.
 During the character's turn, the player can move or make an attack.
 In addition to the normal attack, each character also has three other methods available for action: Arts, Crafts, and S-Crafts.
 Arts are magic spells characters can use to attack opponents or support teammates but must take an additional turn to cast.
-Crafts are character-specific abilities that are similar to Arts but can be used in the same turn; however, they utilize a special gauge called "Craft Points" (CP) for the cost to perform.
+Crafts are character-specific abilities that are similar to Arts but can be used in the same turn, but they utilize a special gauge called "Craft Points" (CP) for the cost to perform.
 S-Crafts are powered-up Crafts that can be performed once a character has over 100CP but completely depletes the CP gauge upon using it.
 Further extending S-Crafts are S-Breaks which allows characters to immediately perform an S-Craft regardless of when their turn order is.
 An additional aspect of combat is AT Bonuses which grant bonus effects at certain turns throughout the battle, visible on the AT Bar.
 If the player loses a battle, the game is over.
 The player is then allowed to continuously retry the battle and subsequently lower the difficulty of the battle for each retry.
 Earlier versions of the game included two difficulty settings, Normal and Hard, while later versions introduced a third difficulty known as Nightmare.